 Item No. Jurisdiction Public Comment Operator Response Unmet Need?
 (Yes, No, N/A) Reasonable to Meet?
-(Yes, No, N/A) to a building in this complex.
-24. FAX Willow and Teague; Willow and Teague from/to Fresno State FAX is currently evaluating a fixed route service to CCC along Willow to International, which would include a stop at Willow and Teague.
+(Yes, No, N/A) 24.
+FAX to a building in this complex.
+Willow and Teague; Willow and Teague from/to Fresno State FAX is currently evaluating a fixed route service to CCC along Willow to International, which would include a Yes N/A State stop at Willow and Teague.
 Funding for this service has not yet been identified.
 Transit service is currently provided via two shuttles to Clovis Community College - one from the River Park Shopping Center to CCC through a shuttle leased by FAX, and the other from the Herndon satellite campus to the main campus provided by CCC.
 In March 2021, FAX initiated a crosstown Herndon service (new Route 3), which connects to the Herndon satellite campus.
-The new Route 3 also connects to Route 38, which provides service to Fresno State Yes N/A University.
+The new Route 3 also connects to Route 38, which provides service to Fresno State University.
 25. FAX from my condo near Fresno State to downtown via Cedar using the 38.
 The connecting line via Tulare runs so seldom that it is impractical to use for Art Hop or out-of-town trips to the bus and railroad stations.
 Yet I also know that the BRT, accessible by route 9, goes to Tulare and Van Ness, which is within walking distance to the bus and train station; Fresno State area FAX provides transit to the Amtrak and Greyhound stations via Route 22, operating at 30-minute frequencies on weekdays and weekends.
 Higher frequency service is available on Routes 1, 9 and 38.
 No N/A 26.
 FAX Willow/International connecting to Herndon and Shaw bus routes for FSU/FCC and connecting to those connection areas of housing and job areas as well.
 FAX is currently evaluating a fixed route service to CCC along Willow to International.
 Funding for this service has not yet been identified.
 Transit service is currently provided via two shuttles to Clovis Community College - one from the River Park Shopping Center to CCC through a shuttle leased by FAX, and the other from the Herndon satellite campus to the main campus provided by CCC.
 In March 2021, FAX initiated a crosstown Herndon service (new Route 3), which connects to the Herndon satellite campus.
 Yes N/A 27.
 FAX Viajar al park Woodward desde donde vivo en 3459 Mayfair Fresno 93703 (Travel to Woodward from where I live at 3459 Mayfair Fresno 93703) FAX provides service to Woodward Park from this location via Route 39 (Clinton) transferring to the Route 1 Bus Rapid Transit (Blackstone).
-No N/A 28 FAX FAX provides service along Herndon No N/A 28.
-FAX · · Bus Rapid Transit (Blackstone).
-FAX provides service along Herndon No N/A
+No N/A